TunHub Integration

 In order for Cloudaware CMDB collector to discover infrastructure running on the private network, customers must deploy a local proxy.
 Local collector proxy must have ingress access to the target endpoint and egress access to the Cloudaware TunHub's server.

 Proxy configuration can be deployed to any Breeze agent that meets requirements.
-Up to 2 Breeze agents (active and standby) can be designated to support single endpoint connection.
+Up to two Breeze agents (active and standby) can be designated to support single endpoint connection.

 Customers are able to set up the TunHub integration using a self-service interface in Cloudaware Admin panel.